NFL on American television: Blackout policies

 Since 1973, the NFL has maintained a blackout policy that states that a home game cannot be televised locally if it is not sold out 72 hours prior to its start time.
+If this occurs, the local affiliate will have to move network programming airing in the afternoon to fill the game slot, air syndicated programming, air paid programming (including infomercials), and/or revert to a simulcast of another station, but will not be allowed to air any NFL-related programming unless alternate programming from the network is NFL-related.
+If there is only one NFL game on the network of the affected affiliate, the pre-game and post-game shows may also not be aired at the affiliate's discretion.
 Before that, NFL games were blacked out in the home team's market even if the game was a sellout.
-The NFL is the only major professional sports league in North America that requires teams to sell out in order to broadcast a game on television locally, after INDYCAR lifted the blackout of the Indianapolis 500 in the local market for the 2016 edition.
+The NFL is the only major professional sports league in North America that requires teams to sell out in order to broadcast a game on television locally, although IndyCar imposes a blackout of the Indianapolis 500 that has been waived after a sellout in 2016 and 2025, a behind closed doors event in 2020, a reduced capacity event in 2021, and a rain-delayed event in 2024.

 Before 1973, the lone exception to the blackout rule occurred in 1970 when the Giants and Jets played at Shea Stadium.
-The NFL allowed the game to be broadcast by WCBS so Giants fans would not be denied an opportunity to see an away game on their local station (that same season, Raiders owner Al Davis enforced the blackout of his team's regular season finale vs. the 49ers, even though the NFL granted CBS affiliate KPIX permission to telecast the game in the Bay Area).
+The NFL allowed the game to be broadcast by WCBS-TV so Giants fans would not be denied an opportunity to see an away game on their local station (that same season, Raiders owner Al Davis enforced the blackout of his team's regular season finale vs. the 49ers, even though the NFL granted CBS affiliate KPIX permission to telecast the game in the Bay Area).